jserodio/rg351p-ppsspp-settings/README.md

 A place to drop good settings for PPSSPP on an Anbernic RG351P device.
 Please feel free to edit/add any game and/or settings you are comfortable with!

-# EMUELEC v3.8 TEST VERSION
+# EMUELEC v3.9 UPDATED VERSION

 ## RIDGE RACER
 ### 30/60 FPS smooth settings: